Tag: leader

 For many people, this year has been very hard: huge changes; life-changing events; lives lost; lives gained; big mistakes; new jobs; of jobs; moving; being forced to .
 There are many that are looking to this year, and so very to start the new one, yet many will be filled with , unsure of what will come.

 In 1 Samuel, we read of a very bad time.
-The Ark of the Covenant, a Godly object—that many staked their identity and security on—was lost to a powerful .
-Their (judge) and his sons have died.
+The Ark of the , a Godly object—that many staked their identity and security on—was lost to a powerful enemy.
+Their leader (judge) and his sons have died.
 All seemed lost.
 The Israelites were fearfully looking toward the future.

 “Do not remember the past events, pay no attention to the things of old.
 Look, I am about to do something new; even now it is coming…” (Isaiah 43:18-19)